Topological states in superlattices of HgTe-class materials for engineering three-dimensional flat bands: Introduction

 The paper is structured as follows.
 In Sec.~\ref{sec:structure}, we discuss the band structure and symmetry properties of bulk HgTe, of bulk CdTe, of bulk HgSe, and their superlattices.
 The computational details and the numerical values of the band structure parameters are described in Appendix A and B. Section~\ref{sec:nodal-line}, discusses the nodal-line semimetal phase obtained in unstrained HgTe/CdTe superlattices.
 In Sec.~\ref{sec:weyl}, we continue by presenting an ideal Weyl semimetal phase in the related HgTe/HgSe short-period superlattices, before studying the effect of hydrostatic pressure and uniaxial strain on this heterostructure in Sec.~\ref{sec:pressure-and-strain}.
 Notably, the latter reveals another nodal-line semimetal phase.
-Finally, Sec.~\ref{sec:conclusions} summarizes our results and provides a brief discussion on the relevance of our findings for the study of three-dimensional flat bands.
+Finally, Sec.~\ref{sec:conclusions} summarizes our results and provides a brief outlook on possible research directions.